Hugh Adlington - Senior Lecturer, Department of English Literature

 Dr Anna French - Honorary Research Fellow, Department of History

-Anna is Lecturer in Early Modern History at the University of Gloucestershire, but completed her doctoral research at Birmingham and has remained a close friend of CREMS ever since.
+Anna is Lecturer in Early Modern History at the University of Liverpool, but completed her doctoral research at Birmingham and has remained a close friend of CREMS ever since.
 She is a cultural and religious historian, with a specialist interest in the English Reformation.
 Her doctoral research considered the themes of ‘church and childhood’, exploring how early modern societies dealt with changes in religious culture and the impact these had on perceptions of children.
 Anna’s research interests also include early modern storytelling, devil beliefs, and perceptions of food and nourishment.

 Dr Sylvia Gill - Honorary Research Fellow, Department of History